JamalRahman/jamalrahman.github.io/_posts/2021-01-25-website-journey.md

 ### 2021 and beyond

-I'm now a good few years out of University; my need to demonstrate a full-stack engineer skillset has far lessened, and my desire to keep up with DIY-maintaining a Ubuntu VM & keeping up with Node.js is all but dead.
+I'm now a good few years out of University; my need to demonstrate a full-stack engineer skillset has lessened greatly, and my desire to keep up with DIY-maintaining a Ubuntu VM & keeping up with Node.js is all but dead.
 To be blunt, I spend half of my day job engineering web apps for large scale deployment of ML models, I don't want to fuss with that stuff when I get home (or when I log off the work laptop while already at home. #justLockdownThings).
 I just want to write, and share knowledge!

 ## Github Pages & Jekyll